Mucutá River

-The Mucutá River (Rio Mucutá) is a river in the state of Pará, Brazil.
-It is a tributary of the Piriá River.
+The Mucutá River (Rio Mucutá) is a river of Marajó, which itself is an island in the Amazon Delta.
+It is located in the state Pará in northern Brazil, and is a tributary to the Piriá River.

-The river is on the island of Marajó to the northwest of Belém in the delta region where the Amazon and Tocantins rivers empty into the Atlantic Ocean.
+The Mucutá flows into south-western direction until half of its length, where it suddenly turns into south-eastern direction.
+Geological processes have slightly elevated the terrain between the Mucutá and the Guajará River.

-It runs through part of the 194868 ha Terra Grande-Pracuúba Extractive Reserve, a sustainable use conservation unit created in 2006.
+The river runs through part of the 194868 ha Terra Grande-Pracuúba Extractive Reserve, a sustainable use conservation unit created in 2006.